 Also, the component conducts an operation as part of the African Maritime Law Enforcement Program (AMLEP).
 This is a five-phase operation that starts out as a review of the host nation’s maritime laws and culminates in an operation that focuses on counter illicit trafficking, to include Illegal, Underreported and Unregulated (IUU) fishing.
 Many of the same planning requirements for the component’s exercises will apply to this operation.
 You should have a five-year notice of when your country will be invited to participate in the operation as the combatant command plans this operation up to five years ahead.

 The United States Army executes medical exercises under the Humanitarian Civil Action program.
 These exercises bring U.S. Army Reserve medical officers to your partner nation’s country where they perform surgeries alongside your partner nation.
 Previously, this was used in similar but different ways.
 For example, in 2003 USEUCOM executed the following programs under the Title 10 US Code 401:

 This exercise highlights something that initially is amazing – 15,014 patients seen and affected through the U.S. military in two countries, sixteen cities, and in only eight days!
 That’s a win in my box, much like the USS MERCY arriving at the port.
 However, over the years, more and more we have found that these previous types of exercises might have created as many problems as they solved.
 Another example was something I experienced in IRT.

-> Other Army and Special Forces exercises.
-The Army conducts its exercises regionally like the Navy but tailors each exercise in order to adapt to the specific issue for each region.
-The Special Forces exercise is normally conducted across several countries at the same time.
+Other Army and Special Forces exercises.
+The Army conducts its exercises regionally like the Navy but tailors each exercise to adapt to the specific issue for each region.
+The Special Forces exercise is typically conducted across several countries at the same time.
 Contact your desk officer for more specifics on the exercises held in your region by these two components.

-> Potential issues an OSC will have to navigate
+Potential issues an OSC will have to navigate